Project Coordinator (Upward Bound)

 Reports To: Program Director

-Working Conditions: Professional office environment with frequent local travel to work sites; work requires some evening and weekends
+Working Conditions: Professional office environment with frequent local travel to work sites; although the typical work hours are 8:30-5pm, work requires some evening and weekends

 General Function (Description): The Upward Bound program is a federally funded grant program that provides fundamental support to participants in preparation for college.
 Its purpose is to identify and serve eligible students by providing opportunities for their academic development and enrichment, assisting students with college preparation and motivating students toward the successful completion of a high school diploma and post-secondary enrollment, persistence and completion.
 Upward Bound serves high school students from low-income families, and high school students from families in which neither parent holds a bachelor's degree.
 Services are rendered in the Metropolitan Atlanta area which includes Douglasville, GA.
 The goal of Upward Bound is to increase the rate at which participants complete secondary education and enroll in and graduate from institutions of post-secondary education.